 Donation - $5.00 minumum suggested.
 No advance ticket sales for this event.
 Entry by donation at the door

-Keyboardist Tim Mesun, of Ironwood Township, will perform his 15th benefit concert for area charities on Thursday, July 30th at 7:00 PM here at the Historic Ironwood Theatre.
-Tim, who recently graduated with a 4.0 GPA from Gogebic Community College with an Associates Degree in Liberal Arts, has frequently been involved with local theatre, including as a band member and rehearsal pianist for Theatre North's various musical productions.
-Tim performs Barton organ preludes before most shows at the HIT, most recently for the theatre's The Way We Worked (TWWW) movie series - he also played piano at the TWWW opening and closing ceremonies receptions.
+Keyboardist Tim Mesun, of Ironwood Township, will perform his 15th benefit concert for area charities on Thursday, July 30th at 7:30 PM here at the Historic Ironwood Theatre.
+Tim, who recently graduated with a 3.98 GPA from Gogebic Community College with an Associates Degree in Liberal Arts, has frequently been involved with local theatre, including as a band member and rehearsal pianist for Theatre North's various musical productions.
+He has also created original music for a number of shows.
+Tim performs Barton organ preludes before most shows at the HIT, most recently for the theatre's The Way We Worked (TWWW) movie series, and before the Chamber Singers concert which was part of TWWW closing ceremony.

 Joining Tim for the fifth consecutive year is Paul Butcher on trumpet and accordion.
 The director of Jazz Studies at Florida Southern College, Paul has had a long and varied career as a musician in Jazz, R&B, and Reggae bands, has performed principal trumpet in touring Broadway shows, and performed on Baroque piccolo trumpet.
 He also worked in Nashville at recording studios, where he worked with artists such as Ray Charles and Henry Mancini.
 Paul has performed on television shows including The Dove Awards show, The Original Amateur Hour with Willard Scott, Muppet Special and Music City Live.
 Paul teaches here in Ironwood during the summers, and has been Tim's jazz instructor since 2006.

 Tim's other guest performers are Wakefield sisters Megan and Madeline Gabka.